laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 implementation of the application transformations.

-The next subsection describes some of the considerations that led to one such application profile for Deterministic Encoding.
+The next subsection describes some of the considerations that led to one such application-layer specification for deterministic representation at the data model level, building on CDE for deterministic encoding of these data.

 ## Numeric Reduction in dCBOR {#reduction}